guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

 Mechuka is an unexpected stretch of flat land cradled between the mountains.
 The meadows give it a very contrasting beauty from the green valleys and here in lies its charm.
 The pleated mountains were mostly golden in colour due to the dry grass cover and tallest ones were capped with snow.
 The vast expanses were dotted with clusters of huts and a river flowed through the setting.
 It was, for the lack of a more appropriate word, magical.

 We entered the Tourist Lodge to ask for availability.
 Of course they did not have anything available since the festival was going on.
-The valley was full of tents and the homestays were already pre-booked.
+The valley was full of tents and the homestays were already booked.
 But we thought we'd try our luck anyway.
 The manager confirmed our suspicions but he told us to follow him.
 We rode behind his car to the other side of the town where he took us to his home.
 A beautiful place and he offered us a room at a reasonable rate.
 How could we refuse!

 <div class="postimg">
   <a href="https://farm8.staticflickr.com/7866/32343960217_0dc74503d9_c.jpg" data-toggle="lightbox">